 ISO Document Control Objectives

-ISO 9001 (clause 4.2.3) requires a document control process which demonstrates that your documents:
+ISO 9001 (clause 7.5) requires a documented information process which demonstrates that your documents:

 - Are approved prior to use;